Adjusting to a colostomy is tough. For me, it was like a horrible dream. But with a positive mindset, I soon adjusted to my new life.

 - How do I guard against leaks?

-- Goodness!
-Will I be able to swim with a stoma?
+- Will I be able to swim with a stoma?

-Think about it; if you weren't fortunate enough to have good medical care, what would have happened?
-Without surgery what could have been your chances of survival?
+Think about this.
+If you weren't fortunate enough to have good medical care, what would have happened and without your colostomy surgery, what would have been your chances of survival?
+Perhaps, it will be very slim.

 © 2010 Alobeda